RonakPatel2468/E-LIBRARY_MANAGEMENT/README.md

 Install Dependencies

 bash
-Copy code
 npm install

 Set Up MongoDB Atlas

 Create a MongoDB Atlas account if you don't have one.
 Create a new cluster and set up a database.
 Add your current IP address to the IP Whitelist under Network Access.

 Create a .env File
 In the root directory of your project, create a .env file and add the following environment variables:
 Environment Variables
 plaintext
-Copy code
 MONGODB_URI=mongodb+srv://<username>:<password>@cluster0.mongodb.net/<dbname>?retryWrites=true&w=majority
-PORT=9000
+PORT=8080

 Replace <username>, <password>, and <dbname> with your actual MongoDB credentials and the name of the database you created.
-Example .env File
-plaintext
-Copy code
-MONGODB_URI=mongodb+srv://alice:password123@cluster0.mongodb.net/eLibraryDB?retryWrites=true&w=majority
-PORT=9000

 Setup
 Connect to MongoDB